anthrax3/empirejs2016/braindump.md

 Rene Redzepi
 Raymond Blanc or Michel Bras

-we care deeply, we spend our spare time on personal cooking projects & get hard ons for our ingredients.  ut at the end of the say, if chef wants it NOW, we ship.
+we care deeply, we spend our spare time on personal cooking projects & get hard ons for our ingredients.  but at the end of the say, if chef wants it NOW, we ship.
 SENSE OF URGENCY

 Little Wins